farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/3cbb1bac26449de5d6762c699efe5585.png)](https://pixabay.com/photos/spaceship-ufo-rock-mountains-5848274/)

 Charge is a generic table-top role-playing game.
-That means that you and your friends get together to tell an interactive story about a group of fictional character you create.
+That means that you and your friends get together to tell an interactive story about a group of fictional characters you create.
 Those characters face obstacles and challenges, and you get to decide how they react.
 The world then changes based on what the characters do.

 ## Game Master & Players